 Monitoring Diabetes

-Not everyone with diabetes needs to monitor their blood glucose (sugar) levels at home, but it is usually recommended for those using insulin, other injectable drugs or any medication that can cause hypos.
+Not everyone with diabetes needs to monitor their blood glucose levels at home, but it is usually recommended for those using insulin, other injectable drugs, or any medication that can cause hypos.
 Monitoring your blood glucose levels keeps your diabetes on track and reduces the risk of developing complications.
-Testing gives you a better understanding of how different foods and activities impact on your blood glucose levels.
+Checking can give you a better understanding of how different foods and activities impact your blood glucose levels.

-You can monitor your blood glucose levels through a finger-prick test or by using continuous glucose (CGM) or flash glucose monitor.
+You can monitor your blood glucose levels through a finger-prick check or by using continuous glucose monitoring; either as real-time continuous glucose monitoring (rtCGM) or intermittently scanned continuous glucose monitoring (isCGM), also known as flash glucose monitoring.

-A Continuous Glucose Monitor (CGM) is a device that continuously records the amount of glucose and is usually inserted in the stomach area.
+A real-time continuous glucose monitor (rtCGM) is a device that continuously records the amount of glucose and can be inserted in the stomach area or on the arm, depending on what sort of rtCGM you have.

 Have a look at the other care measures you should receive in the resource below.
 You can also find more resources about how you can monitor your diabetes.